 What does Fascial Unwinding Do?

-When we experience stress related discomfort or pain, it’s easy to focus in on that area and to loose sight of the rest of the body, although pain and dysfunction rarely originate in the same place the symptoms are felt.
+When we experience discomfort, pain and restricted range of motion, it’s easy to focus in, on that specific area and to loose sight of the rest of the body.

-For example, an ascending pattern in the pelvis, legs and feet can be a causative factor of issues, developing further up the body, including conditions such as headaches and neck and shoulder pain.
+For example, an ascending pattern in the pelvis, legs and feet may be linked to issues, developing further up the body, including conditions such as headaches and neck and shoulder pain.

-This is why an old ankle sprain unwinding and coming back into place, may resolve an acute pain in the shoulder and the pelvis coming back into alignment, may unwind chronic tension in the shoulders and the jaw.
+This is why the pelvis coming back into alignment, may unwind chronic tension in the shoulders and the jaw or an ankle sprain unwinding and realigning may help resolve acute pain in the shoulders.

-Nothing in the body, mind and emotions occurs in isolation as everything is a relationship !
+This is a reminder that nothing occurs in isolation, as everything is a relationship !

 For more information on fascial unwinding click on the article below.